isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 be useful for some users to use a "standard" failover protocol, it seems that most Kea users are simply interested in a working solution which guarantees high availability of the DHCP service.
-Therefore, the Kea HA hook library derives major concepts from the DHCP Failover protocol but uses its own solutions for communication and configuration.
+Therefore, the Kea HA hook library derives major concepts from the DHCP failover protocol but uses its own solutions for communication and configuration.
 It offers its own state machine, which greatly simplifies its implementation and generally fits better into Kea, and it provides the same features in both DHCPv4 and DHCPv6.
-This document intentionally uses the term "High Availability" rather than "Failover" to emphasize that it is not the Failover protocol implementation.
+This document intentionally uses the term "high availability" rather than "failover" to emphasize that it is not the failover protocol implementation.

 The following sections describe the configuration and operation of the Kea HA hook library.